 Files Not Visible

-If you do not see the right files in the "Files" web part, check whether you have set up project-level file roots
+If you do not see the right files in the "Files" web part, check whether you have set up folder or project-level file roots

 or set up pipeline overrides